-Tables Affected Treatment Assume prisoner income is below poverty (Line 1).
+Tables Affected Treatment Assume prisoner income is at or below 100 percent FPL (Line 1).
 4 Unless the institution has arranged for inmate Medicaid enrollment, assume that inmates are uninsured.
 Classify patients according to their primary health insurance carrier regardless of whether the services will be billed to the insurer.
 These patients are usually uninsured.
 9D The jail or prison pays for the patient's services.
-Report the clinic's usual and customary charge for the service on Line 10 (Private) in Column A and the payment in Column B. Because the payment will almost always be different from the charge, report the difference as an allowance in Column D. 9E Do not report the grant or contract on Table 9E.
+Report the clinic's usual and customary charge for the service on Line 10 (Private) if privately run or on Line 9 (Other Public) if a government entity in Column A and the payment in Column B. Because the payment will almost always be different from the charge, report the difference as an adjustment in Column D. 9E Do not report the grant or contract on Table 9E.
 Report revenue fully on Table 9D.